farookphuket/archlinux_my_config/README.md

 # my last update

+## last use 6 Apr 2024
+> install lamp server in arch linux is still work fine.

 ## update on 28 Feb 2024
 > due to the error from my tmux config file so I copy the new tmux config file from
 > `# https://hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/`